memfault/interrupt/_drafts/platformio.md

 ### Toolchains and linker scripts

-On many of my project, I use a specific version of the GCC toolchain, and to write my own linker script.
+On many of my projects, I use a specific version of the GCC toolchain, and to write my own linker script.
 You'll have to update your `platformio.ini` to enable both of those things: